Gex-Labella/shadowchain/README.md

 ## 🌍 **The Vision: Your Digital Shadow, Your Digital Sovereignty**

 Shadowchain transforms your digital footprint into a **verifiable, user-owned Web3 identity**.
-By mirroring your activity into a private Polkadot parachain with encrypted IPFS storage, Shadowchain ensures that your online contributions remain **immutable, censorship-resistant, and cryptographically yours**.
+By mirroring your activity into a Polkadot parachain with encrypted IPFS storage, Shadowchain ensures that your online contributions remain **immutable, censorship-resistant, and cryptographically yours**.

 > **"Every commit, tweet, and post you make builds your digital legacy.
 Shadowchain ensures it's truly yours — untouchable, portable, and proof of your impact on the internet."**